Harvesting Early Potatoes: Getting A Successful Harvest

 Planting and Growing Conditions

-By taking the time to properly prepare your soil, plant your seed potatoes in the right conditions, and care for your plants as they grow, you can ensure a successful early potato harvest.
+By preparing the soil carefully, planting in the right conditions, and caring for the plants as they grow, I ensure a successful early potato harvest.

 Harvesting Techniques – Harvesting Early Potatoes